RitRa/data-representation-project/readme.md

 An delete function that removes the film from the database.

 The Search is hooked in to a third party api www.omdbapi.com and returns search results from the api.
-The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
+The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by their users.

 ![Update](images/searchfilm.png)